huggingface/hub-docs/docs/hub/collections.md

 - Showcase and share a complete project with its paper(s), dataset(s), model(s) and Space(s).
 - Bookmark things you find on the Hub in categories.
 - Have a dedicated page of curated things to share with others.
-- Gate a group of models/datasets (Enterprise only)
+- Gate a group of models/datasets (Enterprise Hub)

 This is just a list of possible uses, but remember that collections are just a way of grouping things, so use them in the way that best fits your use case.